 Don't put papers and other things that burn into your ashtray.
-If you do, cigarettes or other smoking materials could set them on fire causing damage.
+If you do, cigarettes or other smoking materials could set them on fire, causing damage.

-To remove the front ashtray, pull the bin upward.
+To remove the front ashtray, pull the covered bin out of the cupholder.

 To use the lighter, press it in all the way, and let go.
-When it's ready, it will pop back by itself.
+When it's ready, it will pop back out by itself.